-In the following we analyze the synchronization between different climatic records for the last one-to-two centuries, from the North Atlantic, Eastern Mediterranean, North Africa and the Tropical Pacific.
+In the following we analyze the synchronization between different climatic records for the last one-to-two centuries; the records stem from the North Atlantic, Eastern Mediterranean and North Africa.
 The methodology used is the one described so far.
-In this perspective, the climate system can be interpreted as being represented by a large number of coupled oscillators (Ghil and Childress, 1987; Lorenz, 1991); their significant modes that have similar periods and are found in distinct regions (Ghil et al., 2002a) may then be due to the coupling of such oscillators.
+In this perspective, the climate system can be interpreted as being represented by a large number of coupled oscillators (Ghil and Childress, 1987; Lorenz, 1991, 1996).
+Significant modes that have similar periods and are found in distinct regions (Ghil et al., 2002a) may then be due to the coupling of such oscillators.
 We thus test not only (i) the degree of synchronization, but also (ii) the strength of the coupling, by evaluating the ratio $\varepsilon = E(RCx_1)/E(RCx_2)$ for a given oscillatory mode of the cross-spectral analysis, and also, albeit tentatively, (iii) the direction of influence.